samuelthomasgagnon-coder/Examples/README.md

 # Examples
 Coding examples for recruiters and hiring managers to review

-SmileViewer is a simpler full stack example
+SmileViewer is a simpler full-stack example:

-  it stitches some simple Databasing, ML models, and websocket networking into a lowish latentcy front end
+    it stitches some Databasing, ML models, and websocket networking into a lowish latentcy front end

     some improvements are possible but dependent on the usecase: